Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Input schema coverage is 100% with detailed descriptions for each parameter.
-The description does not add extra meaning beyond the schema, so baseline score of 3 is appropriate.
+Schema coverage is 100% with clear descriptions for all 5 parameters.
+The tool description does not add extra semantic value beyond what's already in the input schema, so a baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.